 The difference is rejection versus acceptance and affection.

 Tease culture can be seen in TV, videos, magazines and pornography that presents women’s sexy bodies with unfriendly faces, often as haughty teases, above men.
 'Haha, look at me, you can't have it.'
 This stimulates men sexually without a connection.
 Although the bodies are sexy in a female way, the emotional style is harder, more masculine, the attitude sometimes macho and angry.
 It’s not primarily about being sexual, it’s about the type of relationship between women and men implied.
-These images are a confusing mixture of advertising sexploitation, the “battle of the sexes” and changing identities for men and women.
+These images are a confusing mixture of advertising sexploitation, resentment of men, and confusion about gender identities, .

 Flirt culture media presents women communicating through the face: it is friendly, inviting, warm, receptive, gentle, more feminine.
 Body presentation may be more modest.
 Flirt culture aims to make a connection with the viewer.
 It does not imply that there is something unworthy or wrong with the viewer.
 Flirt culture varies from innocent to direct depending on which culture: Flirt culture may be more sexual (Latin American) or more conservative (most Asian countries).
 In France flirting is a part of life.
 Many cultures are just warmer in general, like some Eastern European countries.

 National cultures consists of general trends even though there are all kinds of men and women within each country.
 Culture is a social influence that does not fully reflect who individual women and men really are.
 And it’s not about men versus women: It’s about social influences that create beliefs that design the rules of the game for both sexes to lose or for both sexes to win.

 Tease culture is often described as the "objectification" of women for the advantage of men, but there are actually no winners because it also devalues male emotions and sexuality while sabotaging connection between men and women.